 4.1 A politics of black-boxing

 As sociologists of science, black-boxing is central in the construction of science (Latour, 1990), in that it allows researchers not to re-open intermediary results and experiments devices each time they are used.
 For regulators, black-boxing is equally important.
-By many respects, the constitutional arrangements based on the separation between “” and “management” is based on such a process.
+By many respects, the constitutional arrangements based on the separation between “assessment” and “management” is based on such a process.
 Only when black-boxing has been performed will it become possible to claim that “assessment” is free for social and political considerations.
 By contrast, situations of controversies about risks mean that black-boxes are open, evaluation processes examined, and well cared after boundaries crossed (see examples in Jasanoff, 1993).
 In the case of QSAR modeling, the flexibility of categories and evaluation processes make black-boxing an interesting process for regulators.
 Indeed, a way of reducing variety in the use of models could be provided by black-boxing processes – whereby some elements (such as calculation tools) are agreed upon and can circulate.

 Such black boxes can then be resources for both private and public actors.
 They make it possible to develop new markets (e.g. of software developed by consultancies).
 They offer ready-made tools for regulators to use.
 The OECD “toolbox” can be seen as an attempt at black-boxing.
 The OECD has been active in the production of expertise about chemical testing since the early 1980s, thereby defining itself as an expert international institution able, as a legal scholar puts it, “to partition the technical aspects from the political” (Salzman, 2005: 203).
 The QSAR toolbox could be situated within this overall objective.
 It is being developed in coordination with ECHA and was originally conceived as a way of delegating the construction of an instrument that could systematize the grouping of chemicals based on statistical correlations, and according to endpoints that would be chosen by the user of the toolbox.
 It would then offer yet another model, but possibly more robust and more widely accepted that other ones.
 The implication of ECHA in the development of the toolbox was described as such by an official during an interview: